 You are probably familiar with the links between tobacco use and lung disease, cancer, and heart disease.
 Current studies have now also linked periodontal disease with tobacco usage.
 Cases of periodontal disease are more severe in smokers and tobacco users than those who do not use tobacco.
 There is a greater incidence of calculus formation on teeth, deeper pockets between gums and teeth, and a greater loss of the bone and fibers that hold teeth in your mouth.
 In addition, your chance of developing oral cancer increases with the use of smokeless tobacco.

 Chemicals in tobacco such as nicotine and tar also slow down healing and the predictability of success following periodontal treatment.
-Quitting smoking and tobacco use can have innumerous benefits for your overall and periodontal health.
+Quitting smoking and tobacco use can have numerous benefits for your overall and periodontal health.

-Diabetes is a serious, incurable disease that is characterized by too much glucose, or sugar, in the blood.
+Diabetes is a serious, incurable disease characterized by too much glucose, or sugar, in the blood.
 Type II diabetes occurs when the body is unable to regulate insulin levels, meaning too much glucose stays in the blood.
 Type I diabetics cannot produce any insulin at all.
 Diabetes affects between 12 and 14 million Americans and can lead to a variety of health issues, such as heart disease and stroke.

 Research has shown people with diabetes are more likely to develop periodontal disease than non-diabetics.
 Diabetics with insufficient blood sugar control also develop periodontal disease more frequently and severely than those who have good management of their diabetes.